partrickJhonson/beef/BeEF-RESTful-API.md

 When BeEF starts, look at the console output for `[16:02:47][*] RESTful API key: 320f3cf4da7bf0df7566a517c5db796e73a23f47`

-Alternatively, for example if you want to write automated scripts that uses the RESTful API, you can issue a POST request to `/api/admin/login` using the BeEF credentials you will find in the main config.yaml file (beef.credentials).
+Alternatively, for example if you want to write automated scripts that use the RESTful API, you can issue a POST request to `/api/admin/login` using the BeEF credentials you will find in the main config.yaml file.
 An example with curl:
 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{"username":"beef", "password":"beef"}' http://127.0.0.1:3000/api/admin/login